bigbio/ibaqpy/README.md

-                                  analysis using a file with one id per line --remove_decoy_contaminants     Remove decoy and contaminants proteins from the analysis --remove_low_frequency_peptides Remove peptides that are present in less than 20% of the samples --output TEXT                   Peptide intensity file including other all properties for normalization --skip_normalization            Skip normalization step --nmethod TEXT                  Normalization method used to normalize intensities for all samples (options: msstats, quantile, qnorm) --pnormalization                Normalize the peptide intensities using
+                                  analysis using a file with one id per line --remove_decoy_contaminants     Remove decoy and contaminants proteins from the analysis --remove_low_frequency_peptides
+                                  Remove peptides that are present in less than 20% of the samples --output TEXT                   Peptide intensity file including other all properties for normalization --skip_normalization            Skip normalization step --nmethod TEXT                  Normalization method used to normalize feature intensities for all samples
-                                  different methods (options: quantile, qnorm) --compress                      Read the input peptides file in compress gzip file
+                                  (options: mean, median, iqr, none) --pnmethod TEXT                 Normalization method used to normalize peptides intensities for all samples
+                                  (options: mean, median, max, global,
+                                  max_min, none)
   --log2                          Transform to log2 the peptide intensity
                                   values before normalization
-  --violin                        Use violin plot instead of boxplot for
-                                  distribution representations
-  --verbose                       Print addition information about the
-                                  distributions of the intensities, number of
-                                  peptides remove after normalization, etc.
-  --qc_report TEXT                PDF file to store multiple QC images --help                          Show this message and exit.
+  --save_parquet                  Save normalized peptides to parquet --help                          Show this message and exit.
 ```

-Peptide normalization starts from the peptides dataframe.
+Peptide normalization starts from the peptides dataframe extracted from feature parquet.
 The structure of the input contains the following columns:

 - ProteinName: Protein name
 - PeptideSequence: Peptide sequence including post-translation modifications `(e.g. .(Acetyl)ASPDWGYDDKN(Deamidated)GPEQWSK)`